Ilie Sánchez

 Ilie Sánchez Farrés (/ca/, /es/; born 21 November 1990) is a Spanish professional footballer who plays as a defensive midfielder for Major League Soccer club Austin FC.

-Formed at Barcelona, where he was only a reserve, he has spent most of his career in Major League Soccer, making over 180 appearances for Sporting Kansas City and Los Angeles FC.
-He won the U.S. Open Cup with the former in 2017 and the Supporters' Shield and MLS Cup with the latter in 2022.
+Developed at Barcelona, where he was only a reserve, he spent most of his career in Major League Soccer, making over 240 appearances for Sporting Kansas City, Los Angeles FC and Austin FC.
+He won the U.S. Open Cup with the first of those clubs in 2017 and the Supporters' Shield and MLS Cup with the second in 2022.

 Club career

 Barcelona B

 Born in Barcelona, Catalonia, Sánchez represented several clubs as a youth, including FC Barcelona from ages 7 to 9, returning to La Masia in 2007.
 In the 2009–10 season he made his professional debut in the Segunda División B, contributing 22 matches (one goal) as the B team returned to Segunda División after an 11-year absence.

 Mainly a defensive midfielder, Sánchez was reconverted into a right-back by manager Luis Enrique, a former Barcelona player.
 He was also called by Pep Guardiola for the first team's pre-season in 2010.